Steamed Mussels with

 5 large cloves garlic, very thinly sliced

-1 bulb fennel (with some fronds), halved and thinly sliced
+1 bulb fennel (with some fronds), halved and thinly

 2 medium carrots, very thinly sliced